Correlated2/Documentation/en_US/global/gadgets.md

 ### Vacuum

-Can pick up items off the ground or take them fron an inventory and input them directly into a network.
+Can pick up items off the ground or take them from an inventory and input them directly into a network.
 Requires an APN and power to operate.